 (2) Give the constituencies and other interested parties adequate opportunity to comment on the proposed changes; and

-(3) Take into account any comments on the proposed changes submitted timely by the relevant constituencies and by other interested parties.
+(3) Take into account and be responsive to any comments on the proposed changes submitted timely by the relevant constituencies and by other interested parties.

 (Authority: 20 U.S.C.
 1099b)